Planning a Brokeback Mountain Trip:

 Anyone contemplating a Brokeback trip must begin somewhere.
 These notes provide some thoughts that we hope may be useful to you as you begin organizing your visit.
 You may also wish to refer to “Travel Reminders and Suggestions” where you will find practical information and recommendations.

-Summer and “summer shoulder” months give you the chance to see Brokeback movie locations with a minimum of weather problems.
+July and August give you the chance to see Brokeback movie locations with a minimum of weather problems.
 Given the latitude, the days are quite long then, allowing you to see a lot in just a few days.
 The mountain areas, in particular, are best visited in the summertime.
 Canyon Creek is in its glory in the spring but the creek slows in the early summer and it becomes a highway of stones by fall.

 Some may want to visit the mountain locations first.
 This approach allows flexibility in case weather proves to be a problem.
-Because the sites in other areas are not as weather dependent, you can always do them while you wait for the sun to shine.
+Because your experience at sites in other areas will not be as weather dependent, you can always do them while you wait for the sun to shine.
 Since you will likely be flying in and out of Calgary, that city’s sites can be split; do some upon arrival, the others on your last day.
 One circuit that has worked for many is Calgary > Canmore > Cowley > Fort MacLeod > Beiseker > Calgary.

 There are four principal areas, all in southern Alberta, that contain Brokeback movie locations.
 FindingBrokeback.com gives you directions to all the known Brokeback locations.
 These are some highlights.